Vinay352/Iris-Data-Set-Analysis/README.md

 Later, the original data set in drawn in 3D to visualize if there is anything in common that they share.

 Iris-virginica and Iris-versicolor share some properties while Iris-setosa is an isolated class.

+NOTE: The 2D visualizations of the machine learning algos applied after applying LDA is given in a separate folder.